benbierens/tello-with-video-js/README.md

 ## The challenge
+- There are 2 missions.
+- There are 4 targets per mission.

 ### Preparation
-- Create teams of min.
-2 participants.
+- Create 2 teams, one per mission.
-- Get a drone
+- Get 1 drone + laptop per team.
-- Modify the code / enable and view the video stream / get a feel for controlling your drone
+- Modify the code / enable and view the video stream / get a feel for controlling your drone.
-- Inspect / measure the obstacle course
+- Inspect / measure the obstacle course.
-- Program your drone to complete the course and capture video of each target image
+- Program your drone to complete the course and capture video of each target image.

 ### Fly the mission
-- When you are ready, you can start the mission
+- When you are ready, you can start the mission.
-- You can start the mission only once per team
+- You can start the mission only once per team.
-- Create a recording of your drone flying the obstacle course following your program
+- Create a recording of your drone flying the obstacle course following your program.
-- Your team will earn points for each target image in your video recording
+- Your team will earn up to 12.5 points for each target image in your video recording.
-- Better (centered, close-up) footage of the target images will get you more points
+- Better (centered, close-up) footage of the target images will get you more points.
-- The scores of all the teams combined will result in the score for your group
+- The scores of both missions is combined in the score for your group.

 ## Warning: waitForOK